junaidmasoodi/junaidmasoodi.github.com/_posts/2014-05-14-github-pages.markdown

 git@github.com:junaidmasoodi/junaidmasoodi.git
 {% endhighlight %}

-please add <highlight>git clone</highlight> as prefix to the abve to start cloning.
+Add <highlight>git clone</highlight> as prefix to the above to start cloning.
 {% highlight ruby %}
 git clone git@github.com:junaidmasoodi/junaidmasoodi.git
 {% endhighlight %}

 and for now our cloned repo will have readme.md only

-<div class="notes"><span>Note:</span> If you are familier with git and installed same on you machine, then and only then you will be able to take clone.</div>
+<div class="notes"><span>Note:</span> If you are familiar with git and installed same on your machine, then and only then you will be able to take clone.</div>

-Otherwise there are other two options at same place <highlight>clone in desktop</highlight> & <highlight>download as zip</highlight> you can use these options as well to clone or simply download repository.
+Otherwise there are two other options at same place <highlight>clone in desktop</highlight> & <highlight>download as zip</highlight> you can use these options as well to clone or simply download repository.

-In another post I will create one page of say "Thank You" and push to same repo and will also show as to how the custom domain redirect to same page
+In another post I will create one page of say "Thank You" and push to same repo and will also show as to how the custom domain redirect to same page.